root-project/root/documentation/users-guide/FittingHistograms.md

 ## The Fit Method

-The Fit method is implemented in ROOT for the histogram classes `TH1`, the sparce histogram classes, `THnSparse`, the graph classes, `TGraph`, `TGraph2D` and `TMultiGraph` for fitting a collection of Graphs with the same function.
+The Fit method is implemented in ROOT for the histogram classes `TH1`, the sparse histogram classes, `THnSparse`, the graph classes, `TGraph`, `TGraph2D` and `TMultiGraph` for fitting a collection of Graphs with the same function.

 ### The TH1::Fit Method